adurandom/CryptAda/README.md

 CryptAda contains a pure Ada implementation of some cryptography primitives.
 It is based on an early development called Ada Cryptographic Framework (ACF).

-There are other repositories containing early implementations (AdaCF and AdaCrypt) that in due course will be removed.

 At the moment of this writing (March 22nd, 2017) the following is implemented in CryptAda:

 * _Message Digest Algorithms_